-The following definition of 'sonographer' is used in connection with the Public Voluntary Register of Sonographers:
+The following definition of 'sonographer' is used in connection with the Public Voluntary Register of Sonographers.
+It has been amended since Revision 2 (2017) of these Guidelines to take into account proposed changes and additions to ultrasound education pathways.

 'A healthcare professional who undertakes and reports diagnostic, screening or interventional ultrasound examinations.
-They will hold qualifications equivalent to a Postgraduate Certificate or Diploma in Medical Ultrasound that has been accredited by the Consortium for the Accreditation of Sonographic Education (CASE).
+They will hold qualifications equivalent to a Postgraduate Certificate or Diploma in Medical Ultrasound, BSc (Hons) clinical ultrasound or an honours degree apprenticeship that has been accredited by the Consortium for the Accreditation of Sonographic Education (CASE).
 They are either not medically qualified or hold medical qualifications but are not statutorily registered with the General Medical Council.'